Mohs scale

 The method of comparing hardness by observing which minerals can scratch others is of great antiquity, having been mentioned by Theophrastus in his treatise On Stones, c.
 300 BC, followed by Pliny the Elder in his Naturalis Historia, c.
 AD 77.
-The Mohs scale is useful for identification of minerals in the field, but is not an accurate predictor of how well materials endure in an industrial setting – toughness.
+The Mohs scale is useful for identification of minerals in the field, but is not an accurate predictor of how well materials endure in an industrial setting.

-Minerals
+Reference minerals

+The Mohs scale of mineral hardness is based on the ability of one natural sample of mineral to visibly scratch another mineral.
+Minerals are chemically pure solids found in nature.
+Rocks are mixtures of one or more minerals.